Get Splashy With Kitchen Backsplashes

 Glass backsplashes are really popular right now, although you have to be careful with glass because the color combinations can become dated.
 If you are in your “forever home,” you can go Technicolor with your backsplash against your white cabinets, for example, but if you plan to move within five years, play it safe with neutrals.
 Also, consider moving away from 1×1 glass tiles and go for something more interesting, such as staggered colors in a rectangular shape placed in a mosaic pattern.

-If we can help you choose a new backsplash, or with any of your design needs, please contact us.
+If we can help you choose a new kitchen backsplash in San Diego or through e-design, please contact us.